wearepatterns/wearepatterns.github.io/principles.markdown

 - title: 03.
 Collaboration
   body: We include our clients in our process as much as possible.
 We ask questions.
     We discuss and debate.
 Our best work happens when we do it together.
-- title: 04.
-My Butt
-  body: We include our clients in our process as much as possible.
-We ask questions.
-    We discuss and debate.
-Our best work happens when we do it together.
-- title: 05.
-Your Butt
-  body: We include our clients in our process as much as possible.
-We ask questions.
-    We discuss and debate.
-Our best work happens when we do it together.
-- title: 06.
-Our Butt
-  body: We include our clients in our process as much as possible.
-We ask questions.
-    We discuss and debate.
-Our best work happens when we do it together.
 layout: pl
 ---